Strong and prudent management

 In making commercial decisions in pursuit of its overall strategy, and ensuring that returns to shareholders are optimised, tax is one factor that will be considered.
 All tax planning must support genuine commercial activity and not be contrived or artificial.
 All such activities must comply with both the letter and legislative intent of relevant tax law and practice and not be designed to achieve tax results that are contrary to the intentions of Parliament.

 Appropriate review and analysis is carried out of all new products or services and related business change by appropriately qualified staff to ensure the objectives above are met.
-Where there is uncertainty as to the application or interpretation of tax law, appropriate written advice evidencing the facts, risks and conclusions may be taken from external advisors to support the decision making process.
+Where there is uncertainty as to the application or interpretation of tax law, appropriate written advice evidencing the facts, risks and conclusions may be taken from external advisors to support the decision-making process.

 The Bank will access government sponsored tax incentives where appropriate, e.g. Research and Development tax credits.
+At all times, the Bank seeks to comply fully with its tax obligations and to act in a way which upholds its reputation as a responsible corporate.

 The level of tax risk the Bank is prepared to accept